List of Gintama episodes: Series overview

 The "seasons" for the Gintama episodes corresponds to the series' international release outside of Japan.
 In Japan, Gintama aired year round continuously with regular preemptions in place for specials and sporting events, not split into standard seasonal cycles.
-For Gintama', the series aired for three consecutive cours and this format was carried over for Gintama°.
-A single cour was used on the second series' sequel, Gintama': Enchōsen while Gintama. aired for three consecutive story arcs.
+For Gintama, the series aired for three consecutive cours and this format was carried over for Gintama°.
+A single cours was used on the second series' final cours, Gintama': Enchōsen, while Gintama. aired for three cours with the first one being non-consecutive.